NervanaSystems/ngraph-python/README.md

 *Updated: March 17, 2018*

 Welcome to the nGraph Python repo.
-Now that we've released our [C++ rewrite] to the commununity, we are transitioning away from this original Python implementation.
+Now that we've released our [C++ rewrite] to the community, we are transitioning away from this original Python implementation.
 You can browse here to learn a bit about the roots of the [legacy] project.